ashutoshgngwr/ashutoshgngwr.github.io/_posts/2021-06-12-attempts-at-solving-the-online-social-media.md

 title: Attempts at solving the online social media
 ---

-After graduation, I've always been mindful of my social media consumption.
+After graduating in 2019, I've always been mindful of my social media consumption.
 I had permanently deleted Facebook and Instagram accounts.
 I've been keeping search and watch histories paused on YouTube.
 It depersonalises the video recommendations.
 And I barely check Twitter as I find it emotionally expensive.
 So last year, when [Ravi Soni](https://ravisoni.dev) proposed that we try to solve the social media, I didn't need convincing to join him.
 I understood that we were setting ourselves up for failure.
 But I also think that it is one of the most urgent problems of the 21st century.

 ## Core problems with present social media